marmelab/react-admin/docs/Fields.md

 **Limitation**: You must not extend `RaRecord` for this to work.
 This is because `RaRecord` extends `Record<string, any>` and TypeScript would not be able to infer your types properties.

 Specifying the record type will also allow your IDE to provide auto-completion for both the `source` and `sortBy` prop.
-Note that the `sortBy` prop also accept any string.
+Note that the `sortBy` prop also accepts any string.